Cycling Network Improvements and Expansion

 Is there possibility of expanding the King St lanes past Waterloo City Square?
 Currently if you ride into Uptown from Waterloo, you get dumped into the square and its confusing how to proceed once you reach Willis Way.
 If you're coming from Kitchener, you either use the spurline, which effectively ends at Regina street, or the Iron horse, which is closer to being central uptown, but it really just takes you on the periphery.
 King St bike lanes on the Kitchener side of William are laughably inconsistent, that it should just be single file... or have real cycling infrastructure.
 King St goes central through our economic core.
 Makes more sense to me to have cars accessing uptown from the periphery, and allowing pedestrians and cyclists to actually have the space.
 Would also improve air quality, and reduce noise in what should be a people first area.

-Andrew Jacob Rinehart asked over 1 year ago
+Andrew Jacob Rinehart asked about 2 years ago

 Thank you for your question.
 Expanding bike lanes on King Street is not within the scope of this project.